asalinas10/Citi_Bikes_Tableau/README.md

 However, while the data has been regularly updated, the team has yet to implement a dashboard or sophisticated reporting process.
 City officials have questions about the program, so your first task on the job is to build a set of data reports to provide the answers using Tableau.

-Dats provided was collected from July and December 2022.
+Data provided was collected from July and December 2022.

+There was an issue with pushing the csv files to github, so here is a link to the data I used: https://s3.amazonaws.com/tripdata/index.html

 # Summary